minusbrain/csgo/README.md

 The Dockerfile will build an image for running a Counter-Strike: Global Offensive dedicated server in a container.

+This project has been forked from [https://github.com/kaimallea/csgo].
+Thanks to him for setting up this Docker project.
+There are only minor differences currently:
+* I removed RETAKE mods
+* I updated to the newest version of most mods
+* I maintain my own image minusbrain/csgo:latest

 The following addons and plugins are included by default:

 - [Metamod](https://www.sourcemm.net/)